PriyanshuBehera/Starve_free_readers_writers/README.md

 Since the turn semaphore maintains a FIFO queue it ensures that whichever process comes first is executed first thus bounding the time a process needs to wait before execution

 ## Deadlock
-Also it can be seen that there is no condition of cyclic waiting in this case so no deadlock can occur.
+Also it can be seen that there is no condition of cyclic waiting in the pseudocode so no deadlock can occur.

 ## Reference
 - Abraham Silberscahtz, Peter B Galvin ,Gerg Gagne - Operating System Concepts